Today I will talk about a topic I am way to familiar with and the reason I am 3 days behind on this challenge – distraction.

 Relationships are also distractions at times which can be both good and bad.
 The toughest moments of our lives can be made slightly better when you are in a relationship.
 The feeling of having one person who is completely there for you and always thinking about you is amazing.
 There’s one person you can rely on to cheer you up and look after you.

-I guess the only way this can be a bad distraction is if you don’t think much else.
+I guess this can be a bad distraction is if you don’t think about much else.
 I tend to not get much work done when I’m at my boyfriend’s house.
 Not because he doesn’t let me or support me mainly because I really don’t want to.
 I’d much rather be watching a movie or chatting to him than writing.
 This is something I only realise when I get home and write!

 In all honesty, I don’t really mind because this isn’t the worst problem to have.
 And it doesn’t explain me getting absolutely nothing done when he IS NOT around.
 I just need to be more disciplined and get my life admin done no matter what.